ENLIGHT Courses

 • Entry requirements: 120 credits.
 Proficiency in English.

-• Type: blended intensive programme (Erasmus+ funding)
+• Type: blended intensive programme (Erasmus+ or SEMP funding)

 • Level: Bachelor, Master